 P.U./P.D. (pick up/put down) is a strategy used by The Baby Whisperer that she states is the "cornerstone of her middle-of-the-road philosophy" because "your child is neither dependent on you or some kind of prop for going to sleep, nor is he abandoned."
 (TBW Solves All Your Problems, pg.
 221).
-This strategy is used after implementing a good routine, "Four S" ritual, shush-pat (if it, or some form of it, no longer works--more often the case in babies over 6 months of age) and possibly wake to sleep.
-It is only to be used in children 3-4 months or older, although it may be too stimulating for some babies until 6 months of age.
+This strategy is used after implementing a good routine, "Four S" ritual, shush-pat and possibly wake to sleep.
+It is only to be used in children 3-4 months or older, although it may even be too stimulating for some babies until 6 months of age.
 It is generally used up to a year, although you can do it with an older baby too.

 When do I use PU/PD?